f3d-app/f3d/CONTRIBUTING.md

 - [Fork](https://github.com/f3d-app/f3d/fork) the F3D repository on GitHub.
 - Create and push a feature branch on your fork containing new commits.
 - When it is ready for review or when you want to run the CI, create a pull request against `f3d-app/f3d/master`.
+- Your PR will be reviewed by maintainers and returning contributors, please take their feedback into account and resolve discussions when adresssed.
+- Maintainers and returning contributors will run the continuous integration and help you figure out how to fix CI issues.
-- Once the PR is approved and CI comes back clean, a F3D maintainer will merge your pull request in the master branch.
+- Once the PR is approved and CI comes back clean, a maintainer will merge your pull request in the master branch.
-- The master now contains your changes and will be present in the next release!
+- The master now contains your changes and will be present in the next minor/major release!

 ## Continuous Integration